October 4, 2023

 Rent a Boat

-It’s all about the sea on the Baunei Coast.
-Because the highlights cannot be reached by car, we organised a few boat days during our time in this region.
+It’s all about the sea on the coast of Baunei.
+Because the highlights cannot be reached by car, we organised a few boat days during our time in this region

-Woman sitting on the front of an inflatable rental boat
+A woman in a pink shirt sitting on the front of an inflatable rental boat in blue water with a rocky coast in the distance

 Private Boat Trip

-Couple sitting together on the back of Luxury boat.
+Couple sitting together on the back of white Luxury boat in turquoise water with rocky coastline in the distance

 For those wanting to explore in a different way, you can hike to a few of the key spots for the same beach access and amazing views along the way.
 It’s also a good way to save some money!

-Hiking is possible to many of the popular beaches, including Cala Luna, Cala Sisine and Cala Goloritze.
+Hiking trails go to many of the best beaches, including Cala Luna, Cala Sisine and Cala Goloritze.
 Some of these hikes can be tough and also will require a car to access the trailhead, but the views and swim at the end is sure to be well worth it!

 TIP – For hiking to a Cala Goloritze and accessing the beach, you’ll need to book in advance.
 There is a limit of 250 people per day so make sure to head to Heart of Sardinia app to reserve your spot.